 As a speaker, she is engaging, dynamic, and highly relatable.
 As a teacher, she is compassionate, relevant, and inspirational.

-A Seattle native, Cristine now lives in Olympia's Capitol Forest with her four and two-legged family, and graciously accepts the nickname her students have given her, "The Bruce Lee of Dog Behavior".
+A Seattle native, Cristine now lives in Olympia's Capitol Forest heading up her four and two-legged family.